 Using Quivira

-There are some cases where Quivira might not be the best choice:
+There are some cases when Quivira might not be the best choice:

 Your rendering program does not have to support Unicode in order to use Quivira, but in a non-Unicode environment you very probably won’t have access to all characters.

-If you write a text using Quivira and send it to someone else, remember that he/she needs Quivira as well, especially if you use characters from the Private Use Area.
-You may include Quivira in a PDF, send the .ttf file or add a link to the download page.
+If you write a text using Quivira and send it to someone else, remember that they need Quivira aswell, especially if you use characters from the Private Use Area.
+You may include Quivira in a PDF, send the .otf file or add a link to the download page.

 SMP-Characters